 Goat: Daniel Ponce de Leon.
 Michael Wacha gave up the grand slam, but Ponce de Leon put all the runners there, plus allowed two other runs before that, all without getting more than an out in the third.

 Notes: Tyler O’Neill had two hits….Wacha actually pitched pretty well save for that homer.
 A number of hits but he was able to work out of any jams.

 Hero: Tommy Edman.
 Two hits, the only player with more than one.

-Goat: Daniel Hudson.
+Goat: Dakota Hudson.
 Five runs in four innings.
 Hudson seems to be scuffling a bit more than he was in May and June, which may be adjustments by the league, may be fatigue, may just be regression.
 Whatever it is, it’s not helpful.

 Notes: They really should have been able to do more against Wade Miley….nice to see Rangel Ravelo get his first extra-base hit and first RBI….0-4 with two strikeouts for Harrison Bader, which wrote his ticket to Memphis finally.

 Hero: Giovanny Gallegos.
 As he seems to always be able to do, he came into the game with the bases loaded, the game really hanging in the balance, and got the Cardinals out of it.

 Goat: Dexter Fowler.
 0-4 with a strikeout, the strikeout coming with two outs and Tommy Edman at second.